10 unique ideas to make your professional learning sizzle

 4. Ask your students.
 Not sure what to learn next?
 Ask your students, or if you don’t have students in your role, find some to ask.
 Figure out what interests them, what learning works best for them, what they’d be excited to do.
 Then turn that into your next big thing in your classroom or career — even if it makes you uncomfortable (see No. 3).

 5. Check the blogosphere.
 The place that gets the gears turning in brain the most is other educators’ blogs.
 So many outstanding teachers, principals and technology leaders share what they’re learning and doing online.
 All we have to do is look around.
-Take a quick look around the #edchat hashtag on Twitter or any number of educational Twitter chats or hashtags to find blog posts worth reading.
+Take a quick look around the #edchat hashtag on Twitter or any number of or to find blog posts worth reading.
 (Or, of course, you can just subscribe to this one if you haven’t already!)

 6. Get connected and listen.
 Thousands of educators are sharing their learning and inspirations through social networks.
 There are plenty of options: